 You will be able to view or download the image you have uploaded to ensure it is correct and matches the information you provided.

 You can repeat this process for multiple vaccinations.
-If you received a two-dose vaccine such as Moderna or Pfizer, you must record both doses to demonstrate that you are fully vaccinated in compliance with Drexel’s vaccination policy.
+If you received a two-dose vaccine such as Moderna or Pfizer, you must record both doses to demonstrate that you are fully vaccinated should you be required to do so by your School or College.

 Access the Drexel Health Checker